-New V-belt width:

-34.5 mm (1.36 in)

-V-belt wear limit width:

-32.5 mm (1.28 in)
+New V-belt width: 34.5 mm (1.36 in) V-belt wear limit width: 32.5 mm (1.28 in)

-3. Install the drive guard, and then install the left side cover and the shroud.
+Install the drive guard and close the shroud.

 To replace and adjust the V-belt

 When installing a new V-belt, make sure that it is positioned properly.
 Otherwise, the V-belt clutch engagement speed will be changed and the snowmobile may move unexpectedly when the engine is started, which could cause an accident.